2

 is drawn by the grateful dead.”

-For the children of Gaza and Sudan who are currently experiencing the horrors of war and engineered famine.
+For the people of Gaza, Sudan and Congo who are currently experiencing the horrors of war and engineered famine.

 Artist statement